CppMicroServices/CppMicroServices/README.rst

 put it on the path.
 Similarly, if `git-clang-format` is not installed, do the same. `git-clang-format` comes with the LLVM distribution of `clang-format`.

 If this is not feasible for you, you can specify `--no-verify` when committing your changes.
-This is heavily discouraged.
+This is heavily discouraged and you must provide a justification as to why you are unable to format your commit.